What is Community Supported Agriculture?

 We use food grade wax boxes to pack your vegetables in, which we encourage our members to return so we can reuse them.

 If you're not sure you can use up an entire box every week, would like to ease into the CSA program gradually, or are only one person, choose our Every-Other-Week Couple Share.
 Because you receive a box every 2 weeks, it's easier to make the most of the contents.
 An EOW box lets you experience the range of produce available over the entire 18-week season.
-And, you can choose whether you want your Share delivered on either an odd-numbered "week" (box #1, 3, 5, etc.) or even-numbered "week" (box #2, 4, 6, etc.).
-(Week #1 is the same as box #1 and will be delivered June 29th.
-So, week #2, being the same as box #2, will be delivered July 6th, and so it goes.)
+And, you can choose whether you want the Odd Box Share (box #1, 3, 5, etc.) or the Even Box Share (box #2, 4, 6, etc.).

 Another option is to share a box with someone else.
 This cuts your cost in half, and reduces the vegetables you have to use up each week.
 You and your friend decide how you prefer to split the box.
 Many members choose this method.

-If a weekly Share is what you want, you have the choice of a Couple Share, sized for 2 adults/1 vegetarian, or a Family Share, sized for 2 adults and 2 children/2 vegetarians.
+If a weekly Share is what you want, you have the choice of a Couple Share, sized for 2 adults or 1 vegetarian, or a Family Share, sized for 2 adults and 2 children or 2 vegetarians.

 Our CSA software, Farmigo, makes it easy for you to manage your CSA account from your own computer.
 Going to be gone for a Wednesday or two?
 Place a Vacation Hold on your box, then schedule a Make-Up Box.
 If you decide not to schedule a Make-Up Box, you can use that credit towards extra produce, or the Winter Storage Box.
 Even better, make arrangements for a friend to pick up your box and experience fresh, organic vegetables for themselves.
 In Farmigo, you can also change your pickup site, get all the details about your pickup site, find your delivery schedule, add another person to your account, and order Extra Produce.
 It's a great tool for you and for us!

 If extra vegetables are available, we’ll let you know via email or our newsletters what it is, what it costs and the date we can deliver.
-Extra produce is always packed separately, labeled with your name, pickup site, and items inside, and delivered to that pickup site on Wednesday along with the regular CSA boxes.
+Extra produce is always packed separately, labeled with your name and items inside, and delivered on Wednesday along with the regular CSA boxes.

-To give you the chance to see just where your food is grown, we invite you to attend our Farm Day in late September (Covid permitting).
+To give you the chance to see just where your food is grown, we invite you to attend our Farm Day in late September.

 Consider carefully your decision to join a CSA: